tigerfarm/work/book/Frontline/README.md

 ...
 };
 ````
-When I realized that the attribute, customers.worker, is the Frontline app logged in user id.
+Later, when I realized that the attribute, customers.worker, is the Frontline app logged in user id;
-So, I changed the customers.worker attribute to match my logged in identity.
+I changed the customers.worker attribute to match my logged in identity.

 Start the application.
 ````